 - Take notice

 - Keep learning

 These strategies are embedded in the ethos of our school and we build them into the way we do things at ARH.

 Have a look below at ways that you can help your child to develop their wellbeing:

 Concerned about your child?

 The first thing to do is seek support from your GP.
 They are the best placed person to direct you to support and refer you to the most appropriate services.
-Please share your concerns with your child's class teacher or directly with our SENDCo, Mrs Watson.
+Please share your concerns with your child's class teacher or directly with our SENDCo, Mrs Nanda.

 At ARH, we feel it is vital for children to have knowledge and experience of the 10 key positive emotions and we build this in to our every day teaching.
 At the beginning of the academic year, each year group focuses on one of these positive emotions and all learning is focused around understanding and developing this emotion.